Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 ## Webhook Verification

-Finch uses HMAC-SHA256 webhook verification, The following are steps you can use to verify a webhook using the verification header:
+Finch uses HMAC-SHA256 webhook verification.
+The following are steps you can use to verify a webhook using the verification header:

 1. **Extract the signature from the header**.
 The `Finch-Signature` header consists of a list of signatures (space delimited) to account for secret rotations; there may be multiple signatures present for cases where a secret was rotated.
 During the verification process, the signature must match at least one signature in the list to be considered valid.
 ```json